blascarr/ArdublocklyMenu/README.md

 * [SD Library](https://www.arduino.cc/en/Reference/SD) - For read/write access with SD card integration
 * [Interruption Attach](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/) - Interrupts for hardware control

+## Electronics

+In order to achieve a controller interface easily, it´s recommended to reuse an LCD Controller of 3D Printers. ( a.k.a.
+Reprap discount smart controller)
+This module integrates LCD Screen, Encoder and SD Card Reader.

+![Ardublockly Menu desktop program screenshot][lcd_smart_controller]

+Pinout by default can be connected in this way.
+![Pinout LCD EXP][lcd_EXP_Pinout]

+## Menu Definition

+For Menu projects you will need to add this blocks in order to instantiate LCD screen , Encoder in the pins connected and define a Menu Model and create the navigation model.

+![Ardublockly Menu desktop program screenshot][ardumenu]

+The next step is configure different events for actions when we press the encoder button.
+First, we need to add our Event function and what actions will execute.

+![Create an Event Function][event_function]

+![Digital Output Event][output_event]

+And Finally, we can replace doNothing method with our event declared that will appear in our list functions.
+![Ardublockly Menu desktop program screenshot][using_events]

+In the events we can add different actions to execute motor movements, play music, execute readings and update sensors or different actions programmed.

+Important: Don´t use loops in events; otherwise lcd update screen output will be blocked.

 ## ¿What is Ardublockly?
 Ardublockly is a visual programming editor for Arduino.
 It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.